al2d-x/skycotl-notes-to-buttons/README.md

 ### “It looks too small / too big.”
 Use **CTRL + Mouse Wheel** or **CTRL + + / −** in your browser.

+### Why does my song not work?
+Sometimes the HTML files you download from the Sky Music site are not exactly the same format.
+The site mixes different markup styles (old table.harp pages vs newer div.instr.harp pages), and occasionally a saved file is missing the expected section.
+When that happens the app can’t find the notes and shows nothing or wrong buttons.
+If you find another format open an "issues" ticket

 ---